Joris Bert: Biography

 A quick runner with a strong arm, he moved to Texas in January 2007 to play ball for Frank Phillips College of the NJCAA.
 He led his team with in RBIs and stolen bases (42 in 49 games).
 Major League Baseball recruiters became interested in him during the 2007 MLB draft, and on 8 June 2007, he became the first French baseball player in history to be drafted by a Major League Baseball franchise.
 He was selected during the 19th round (596th overall) of the 2007 player draft by the Los Angeles Dodgers.

-From 12 to 16 June 2007, the played in the European Baseball Cup in Saint Marin with the Huskies, winning the second place European Championship.
+From 12 to 16 June 2007, the played in the European Baseball Cup in Saint Marin with Rouen, winning the second place European Championship.

 His minor-league debut was on 27 July 2007 with the Gulf Coast League.
 During this first game as a GCL Dodger, he scored one run against the GCL Marlins.

 As a member of the French national baseball team, he was selected to play in the Beijing tournament from 15 to 24 August 2007; he also played in the European Championship from 5 to 16 September 2007.

 He was recruited with a starting bonus of 25,000 euros, and now makes a monthly salary of 800 euros.

 Joris had visa problems upon arrival in the US, but was able to play in the Gulf Coast League.
 He quickly adapted to the new culture; he speaks fluent Spanish, and integrated well with his international teammates.
 A 2008 New York Times article said that the Dodgers expect action from him, and that he was rapidly learning the finer points of hitting, though his parents had not come to see him play in the US; "They don't understand," he said.

-Bert was released during the 2009 season.
+Bert was released during the 2009 season, after which he returned to Rouen.
+He made 26 appearances in 2024, slashing .275/.388/.426 while stealing 10 bases.